 We are focused on developing the ethical leaders of tomorrow.
 Since 1893, we've provided a rigorous, relevant liberal arts education to those who want to serve and lead.

-The Marylhurst MBA program is centered on the needs of adult learners and working professionals You'll be hard pressed to find another area program that combines quality curriculum and top-notch practitioner faculty with so many different ways to earn your degree – part-time or full-time, on campus once a week or online, at your own pace or in a structured system.
+The Marylhurst MBA program is centered on the needs of career-centric, working professionals.
+You'll be hard pressed to find another area program that combines quality curriculum and top-notch practitioner faculty with so many different ways to earn your degree – part-time or full-time, on campus once a week or online, at your own pace or in a structured system.

 An MBA is an investment in yourself and your future.
 We take that investment seriously, making sure your business education integrates case studies and team projects to give you the practical, real-world skills and knowledge you need to reach your professional goals.